zachlatta/nixos-configs/README.md

 ### shinx

 MacBook Air 15".
-Managed using `chezmoi`, instead of Nix.
+Not using Nix for this, just normal dotfiles.

 ### lugia